The Villages, Florida: Economy

-The Villages supports a diverse economy centered on retail, healthcare, and services tailored to its age-restricted population.
+The Villages supports an economy centered on retail, healthcare, and services tailored to its age-restricted population.
 As of 2016, the community had developed approximately 5.7 million square feet of commercial space, hosting businesses such as restaurants, specialty retail, and medical facilities.

-Commercial areas include three town centers—Spanish Springs, Lake Sumter Landing, and Brownwood Paddock Square—each around 500,000 square feet, featuring a mix of shops, dining, entertainment, and services.
+Commercial areas include five town centers—Spanish Springs, Lake Sumter Landing, Brownwood Paddock Square, Eastport, and Sawgrass Grove—each around 500,000 square feet, featuring a mix of shops, dining, entertainment, and services.
 The community hosts 18 grocery stores, including nine Publix supermarkets, three Winn-Dixie stores, the Fresh Market, Sprouts Farmers Market, Target, two Walmart Supercenters, and a Walmart Neighborhood Market.
 Citizens First Bank, a local community bank, operates 12 branches within the Villages.
 Commercial spaces maintain high occupancy rates, averaging around 97% as of 2018.

 From 2007 to 2017, the Villages Metropolitan Statistical Area (MSA) saw significant economic growth, with its gross domestic product (GDP) increasing by 51.4% to $2.1 billion.
 Between 2010 and 2018, the MSA added approximately 13,900 jobs, primarily in retail, healthcare, and construction, driven by the community’s expansion.

 Arts and culture

 Entertainment

-One of multiple baton twirling groups in The Villages, the Prime Time Twirlers.
+One of multiple baton twirling groups in the Villages, the Prime Time Twirlers.

 In 2015, the Sharon L. Morse Performing Arts Center, a venue with over 1,000 seats, opened.
 The Studio Tierra Del Sol, a black box theatre with seating for 100, opened in 2016.

 Fictitious historical markers and architectural details provide an atmosphere for the residents.
 One historian wrote, "The Villages' faux history gives a patina of stability and continuity to a highly volatile region and stage of life."
 Many plaques represent the "downtown areas" as if events derived from notions of an idyllic small town in the 1800s had occurred there.
 Such "American myths" feature in the designs for Brownwood, Lake Sumter Landing, and Spanish Springs.